JaxLUG/logos/README.md

-# JaxLUG Logos
+# JaxLUG™ Logos

-This repository contains the official Jacksonville, Florida Linux Users Group logos.
+This repository contains the official Jacksonville, Florida, Jacksonville Linux Users Group™ logos.
 This logo is based on the official Linux Tux Logo attribution follows.

 ## Tux Logo Attribution